shaqq/readme-example/README.md

 Just kidding.
 Don't :poop: on your documentation.

-What else do we need to know so that a brand spankin' new developer can start contributing __within 30 minutes__?
+What else do we need to know so that a new developer can start contributing __within 30 minutes__?

 ### Extra Links

-Is your :poop:-service __that__ original?
+Is your :poop: service __that__ original?
 If it is, delete this section.

 If not (likely), list all of the links to major gems or API's being used, in the form of: